melangue/dactl/about.md

 Call me for a game of cricket or a run, I am always ready.
 Party, Movies, Travel?
 Let me think...

 I specialize in web development.
 I would love to work on any interesting (or challenging, that's what they say) engineering problem, any domain, any stack.
-Checkout my skills here.

-From 2020, I am starting to plan out my year.
-Here are my goals for the year:

-{% comment %} add a x  between [] to mark as complete {% endcomment %}

-- [ ] &nbsp; Pass Google Mobile Web specialist certification (first half).
-- [ ] &nbsp; Run a half marathon (first half).
-- [ ] &nbsp; Play an organized leather ball tournament.
-- [ ] &nbsp; Contribute to at least 1 machine learning codebase.
-- [ ] &nbsp; Contribute to 4+ open source react projects.
-- [ ] &nbsp; Contribute to 2+ open source typescript project.
-Declaration file, etc...
-- [ ] &nbsp; Write 1+ dart application.
-- [ ] &nbsp; Finish in top 30 in a CP event, or score 1800+ rating on hackerEarth.
-- [ ] &nbsp; Weekly tech blog, Bi-weekly life blog.
-- [ ] &nbsp; Montly Community give back.
-Its a small give back thing we were planning to start.
+### I have worked on
+  - Javascript
+  - Typescript
+  - React
+  - Mithril
+  - Meteor
+  - HTML
+  - CSS
+  - Graphql
+  - Python
+  - C
+  - Java
+  - Go
+  - Elm
+  - Shell
+  - FLASK
+  - SQL

 </div>